smeetsbart/covid-hospitalization-belgium/README.md

 # covid-hospitalization-belgium
 Analysis script for Belgian COVID hospitalization data.

-NOTE.
-This is IN NO WAY an accurate predictive model.
+NOTE: This is IN NO WAY an accurate predictive model.
 It merely parameterizes the currently observed scaling based on public Belgian hospitalization data.

 Dependency: